Pavel Sumazin, PhD

 Highlights

 Dr. Sumazin studies cancer systems biology, including technology development and its applications to cancer genomics.
-He’s contributed to comparative studies of cancers, studies of non-coding RNAs in cancer, and the design of diagnostic algorithms to optimize therapies for cancer patients.
+He has contributed to comparative studies of cancers, studies of non-coding RNAs in cancer, and the design of diagnostic algorithms to optimize therapies for cancer patients.
 He helped design biochemical and computational technologies to resolve the composition and phylogeny of cancers, and he helped identify cancer clones that influence etiology, progression, and response to therapies.